KarinaKKarinaK/stock-pattern-finder/README.md

 - Sentiment analysis from news headlines (NewsAPI + TextBlob)
 - Streamlit web interface for interactive analysis

-# Hwo this app works
+# How this app works
 1. Data Fetching:
 Downloads historical price data for a selected stock ticker (e.g., NVDA, MSFT, or AAPL).